00Martin/ArchInstallNvidia/README.md

 This install needs post, manual work for a fully installed setup.
 It is not documented here because it is where the install becomes personalized to my hardware, and to me.
-To make simple, starting from now the commands you will be typing will probably be very different from mine.

 Feel free to use, copy or modify the script as you will.
 I would recommend against executing the file as is, as it is not designed for your specific configuration.